victor-smirnov/memoria-site/content/en/docs/overview/accel/index.md

 Domains are connected with a unified hardware-accelerated RPC+streaming communication protocol, [HRPC](/docs/overview/hrpc), allowing intra- and cross-domain seamless communication.
 HRPC is very much like gRPC (that is used to communicate with services in distributed computing tasks), but optimized for direct hardware implementation.

 HRPC, if it's implemented in hardware, eliminates the need for a fully-featured OS Kernel, reducing it to a nano-kernel, that can be as small, as the amount of HRPC functionality, implemented in the software.
-Memoria _computational kernel_, a program module, running on a CPU core inside an _accelerator_ can listen to a stream, generated by reconfigurable logic, running in an FPGA (and vice versa).
+Memoria _computational kernel_, a program module, running on a CPU core inside an _accelerator_, can listen to a stream, generated by reconfigurable logic, running in an FPGA (and vice versa).
 Or, the same kernel may call storage functions running in the smart-storage device, or in a "far" memory (near-memory compute in a CXL device):

 {{< figure src="comp-arch.svg" >}}

 In this type of architecture, OS' kernel functionality is split into a services running on different computable devices.
-Storage functions is usually the larges OS-provided piece of functionality is managed directly by ['smart storage' devices](/docs/applications/storage), capable of running complex DB-like queries in streaming and batching modes.
+Storage functions, which are usually the largest OS-provided piece of functionality, are managed directly by ['smart storage' devices](/docs/applications/storage), capable of running complex DB-like queries in streaming and batching modes.

 This architecture design should not be considered as a hardware-assisted micro- or nano-kernel, but rather a **distributed system scaled down to a single machine**.
-Large multicore MMU-enabled CPU is no longer a _central_ PU in this architecture, but rather a PU for running legacy code and code benefited from using a Memory Management Unit.
+Large multicore MMU-enabled CPU is no longer a _central_ PU in this architecture, but rather a PU for running legacy code and code benefited from using a MMU.

-Notable feature of this architecture is that memory is no longer a single address space, but rather a set of buffer with different affinity with compute.
+Notable feature of this architecture is that memory is no longer a single shared address space, but rather a set of buffer with different affinity with compute functions.
 Programming it directly will be a challenge, but it's already a mundane 9-to-5 job in the area of distributed programming.

 Note that in Memoria architecture, cross-environment code portability is _not ensured_.
-Different accelerators my provide different default runtime environments, memory and CPU cluster topologies.
-It's OK if some Memoria code needs a substantial rewrite to be run in different acceleration environment.
+Different accelerators may provide different default runtime environments, memory and CPU cluster topologies.
+It's OK if some Memoria code needs a substantial rewrite to be run in a different acceleration environment.
 But the framework will be trying to reduce portability costs and cross-environment code duplication by using metaprogramming and other types of development automation.

 ## Processing Element